Okay. Roll up your sleeves!

 This amount also increases slightly each year.

-The real "hole" of Medicare by itself is the 20%.
+The real "hole" of Medicare by itself is the 20% in our opinion.

 Once you meet one of the deductibles mentioned above, you are responsible for 20% of the remaining charges (calendar year).

-For example, if you have a $100K bill, you'll be on the hook for $20,000 if you only have traditional Medicare Part A and B.
+For example, if you have a $100K bill, you'll be responsible for $20,000 if you only have traditional Medicare Part A and B.

 That's really the main issue we want to address first.